Dingo (Canis dingo) is the largest mammalian predator in Australia and was introduced

 European settlers' tolerance of dingoes ended with the large scale introduction of sheep.
 Dingoes were blamed for many sheep (and cattle calf) deaths and so were trapped, shot and poisoned.
 In the 1880s construction of a 5500 km dingo fence began, with the aim of protecting the fertile south east of the country (where the dingo had largely been eradicated).
 However, the fence was only partially successful and dingoes remain in the south east, albeit in small numbers, and farmers here have had to live with the extra competition for pasture from rabbits and kangaroos.

-Some now believe that the attempted eradication of the dingo has caused the extinction of many small marsupial species.
+Most now believe that the attempted eradication of the dingo has caused the extinction of many small marsupial species.
 This is because the presence of dingoes in an environment keeps in check the number of cats and foxes.
 For example, south of the 'dog-fence', where dingoes have largely been eradicated, fox numbers are 20 times higher than to the north.
 Cats and foxes are terrified of dingoes and will avoid areas that have been scent- or scat-marked.

 there are no dingoes, introduced predators are rife, and up to

 65% of ground-dwelling mammal species have disappeared,”

 says Chris Johnson of James Cook University.
 “If dingoes

 hadn’t been so savagely persecuted, we wouldn’t have

 had this total catastrophe.
 There is no reason to think we won’t

 have more extinctions, if things stay as they are.”